 New York Post Office Building

-The lost City Hall Post Office and Courthouse building was erected in five stories, between 1869 and 1880, designed by Alfred B. Mullett.
-It was the home of the New York Post Office and also housed courtrooms and federal offices.
-It was located in the City-Hall Park, along Broadway Avenue.
-The building was demolished in 1939.
+The lost City Hall Post Office and Courthouse building was erected in five stories, between 1869 and 1880.
+It was the home of the New York Post Office and also housed courtrooms and federal offices on the third and fourth floors.
+It was located in the southern end of City-Hall Park, at the intersection of Broadway and Park Row.

 Excavation for the foundation of the Post Office.
 Engraving published by Harper's Weekly, October 23, 1869.
 Collection of the New-York Historical Society.